Macquarie-MEG-Research/BIDSHandler/README.md

  This value can either be the actual value in the file name, so for `token` = `'task'`, the value will be the string in `task-value`.
  For `token`'s such as `age` it will be the age found in the participant.tsv.

-Because of the structure of the arguments, it is quite simple to construct queries, as well as read what it is expected that they do.
+Because of the structure of the arguments, it is quite simple to construct queries, as well as read what it is expected that they ask.

+All BIDS objects except the `Scans` object can be queried (ie. `BIDSTree`, `Project`, `Subject`, and `Session`), and only queries which make sense can be made on these objects.
+For example the question *"what are all the projects in this session that have one subject"* obviously makes no sense and will raise an error.

+Queries can also be componded to allow for multiple queries to be chained.
+This is possible because the object that the `query` function returns is actually a `QueryList` object which has all the functionality of a normal python list, however it also has a `query` method which can be called to apply a query to every member of the list.

 #### Examples: